Leafwing-Studios/meta-ddd/docs/guidebook/uncertainties.md

 - Who conducts code review for subassemblies coming into the larger branch/master?
   - No one?
   - The higher team?
+- Should we use the term "system worldbuilding" instead of metadata?

 ## Metadata Uncertainties